Vasu77df/VasuperSiteSource/content/posts/using_uv.md

 ## 1. Motivation

-I wanted to put up a small snippet of code I did at work as a project on my Github, as it seemed like a common usage pattern that other folks can use of-the-shelf or copy from.
-Ain't that the spirit of open source?
+I wanted to put up a small snippet of code I did at work as a public github project, as it seemed like a common usage pattern that other folks can use of the shelf or copy from.

 Within Amazon, we have our own python project management and dependency management tooling that automates away a lot of the boilerplate setup in defining and distributing a Python project.